Trembita: Modern use

-Today trembita is often used in Ukrainian ethnographic ensembles and as an episodic instrument in the Ukrainian folk instrument orchestra.
+The trembita is often used in Galician ethnographic ensembles and as an episodic instrument in the Galician folk instrument orchestra.

-Trembita was shown on 2004 Eurovision Song Contest by the Ukrainian winner of the contest Ruslana during her performance of the song "Wild Dances".
+The trembita was shown on 2004 Eurovision Song Contest by the Ukrainian winner of the contest Ruslana during her performance of the song "Wild Dances".

-Trembita is also used by Ukrainian band ONUKA.
+It is also used by Ukrainian band ONUKA.

-The longest trombita (8,35 m) was made by Polish folk musician Józef Chmiel, located in the Czech Republic.
+The longest trembita (8.35 m) was made by Polish folk musician Józef Chmiel, located in the Czech Republic.